Tei Shi: 2013–2014: First singles and Saudade

 Tei Shi released her six-track debut EP Saudade, on November 12, 2013.
-Among her collaborators was her friend Luca (Gianluca Buccellati), who she had met while a student at Berklee.
+Among her collaborators was her friend producer/writer Gianluca Buccellati, who she had met while a student at Berklee.
 The word "saudade" is Portuguese, describing a sentimental yearning for someone or for the happiness of a former place or time.
 Her previous singles were included on the EP, as well as several new tracks.
 According to Noisey, it is a "layered masterpiece of melodies that duck and dive, expertly entwined vocal loops, and shivery sonics."
 Saudade later received a physical release in 2015 through the indie label Turntable Kitchen.